minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 In this problem you'll be asked to write two simple methods (*method* is an interchangeable term for *function*).
 Be sure to test your functions well, including at least 3 test cases for each method.
+Write these methods in `python_exercises1_2.py`.

 1. Write a method `is_divisible` that takes two integers, `m` and `n`.
 The method returns `True` if `m` is divisible by `n`, and returns `False`